Upper House, Melbourne

-Upper House is a multi-residential complex located within Melbourne, Australia, on the south east corner of Swanston Street and Queensberry Street in Carlton, known for its unique projected balconies.
-The building is developed by Piccolo Developments and designed by Jackson Clement Burrows as residential apartment structures.
+Upper House is a multi-residential complex located within Melbourne, Australia, on the south east corner of Swanston and Queensberry Streets in Carlton, known for its unique projected balconies.
+The building was developed by Piccolo Developments and designed by Jackson Clement Burrows as residential apartment structures.
 The construction, headed by Hamilton Marino Builders, commenced in early 2013 and was completed in October, 2014.

 Description

 Made up of two distinct apartment buildings, The Podium and The Cloud, with both offering differing views and floor plans from each other.
 With a total of 17 storeys, the Cloud apartments on floors 12–16 sit above the Podium apartments which make up the first ten floors, giving the impression of levitation.
 In the middle of these two structures on the 11th floor is the Observatory, a 500-square metre communal area that comprises a lounge, gym, entertainment area and external outdoor spaces with surrounding views of the city.
-The Upper House is located on the site of the former Electrical Trades Union building on the busy Swanston Street of the Melbourne CBD.
+The Upper House is located on the site of the former Electrical Trades Union building on the busy Swanston Street of the Melbourne central business district.
 The apartment features 110 units as well as a white façade with cantilevered balconies which extrude out, increasing unit floor space.
 The ground level of the building features a separate café as well as a lobby area.

 Design and Systems

 The Podium and Cloud apartment buildings use various materials accordingly to their characteristics.
 Pre-cast concrete, white metal balconies and the matte appearance ties the Podium to its urban surroundings, streetscape and city environment whilst the reflective, shiny façade and white curtain wall system of the Cloud emphasises the floating design.
 The use of mirrors applied to the supporting columns and under croft of the Observatory also highlight the effect of a cloud-like structure.
 Originally a pre-cast bearing wall design was to be used in the Cloud apartment but the proposal switched over to concrete plates as the load bearing wall design exceeded the requirements significantly.
 Circular columns are used to support the Cloud apartment, with a transfer beam used on top in order to canter lever the structure.
-Pre-fabricated and powder coated balconies were sleeved into the openings, projecting over the street with the Cloud's balconies protruding at lengths up to 3 metres.
+Pre-fabricated and [painted] balconies were sleeved into the openings, projecting over the street with the Cloud's balconies protruding at lengths up to 3 metres.
 The joinery within each unit which includes the bench, kitchen, table, etc. is pre-fabricated and shipped over from China.
 Upper House features a single central staircase, despite the unconventional lone staircase, the safety met the Metropolitan Fire Brigade requirements.
 All of the corridors are smoke vented, with smoke pushed out of louvres during a fire, in addition the corridors are also pressurised and sprinklers cover the entire building.